macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 $ npm install slack-client
 ```

 That ought to do it!
-Once you've got the code finalized and saved as a .js file (I called mine _app.js_), launch Terminal and the Slack app, and run the app via the command line like this:
+Once you've got the code finalized (see the next couple sections of this post) and saved as a .js file (I called mine _app.js_), launch Terminal and the Slack app, and run the app via the command line like this:

 ```
-$ npm app.js
+$ node app.js
 ```

-Here's what you'll see with the final app:
+Here's what you'll see in the Slack app and in the terminal when you make a request to the bot with the final app:

 <img src="https://raw.githubusercontent.com/macmillanpublishers/blog/gh-pages/images/bot-final-1.png" alt="The Slack client displaying the bot query and results"/>